MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-view-in-fabric.md

 :::image type="content" source="media/fabric/fabric-autocreated-report.png" alt-text="Power BI auto-created report from Dataverse data in Fabric":::

 ## Secure data and grant access to other users

-You must be a Systems Administraror in the PowerApps enviromment to enable Link to Fabric.
-You must also have Owner access to the Fabric workspace linked with Dataverse.
+You must have the Systems Administrator security role in the Power Platform environment to enable **Link to Fabric**.
+You must also have **Owner** access to the Fabric workspace linked with Dataverse.

 You need to grant access to other users to this workspace so that they can work with data.
-Depending on the need for data access, you may need to secure the data in this workspace before you share this data with others.
+Depending on the need for data access, you might need to secure the data in this workspace before you share this data with others.
 More information: [OneLake security guidelines](/fabric/onelake/get-started-security)

 ## Troubleshooting common issues